 The first step-on point is a Certificate of Higher Education in Healthcare Practice.
 Students can step off after they have done this, or go on to do a full foundation degree (or Dip HE in Scotland).

-Experienced healthcare assistants working at a senior level (usually as an assistant practitioner or similar level) may be able to obtain a secondment from their current employer onto an appropriate pre-registration programme at university.
+Experienced HCAs working at a senior level (usually as an assistant practitioner or similar level) may be able to obtain a secondment from their current employer onto an appropriate pre-registration programme at university.

 Staff seeking secondment must have the academic ability to cope with the course, and if seconded, will usually receive support from their employer.
 It is for NHS employers to decide whether or not they will second staff from their NHS organisation.